math-eww/mattsaundersweb/README.md

-# node-ts-template
+# matt-saunders-web
-Node + TS template with linting and prettier formatting
+Node + TS express website for Matt Saunders

-Just a basic project starter template.
-Pull or fork it to quickly get started with new node + ts projects without having to set up linting/prettier/package instructions.
+Express + EJS + Firebase backend

+Simple website hosting a profile for Matt Saunders, demonstrating use of node.js and typescript to create a server side website.

 MIT license.
 See LICENSE file for more license info